JorgeEdPerezGa/jp-comp-challenge/README.md

-# jp-comp-challenge
+# jepg-comp-challenge-1

-For this project I used various tools I have learned before.
-Also, I created all of my images, from start to end, in illustrator.
+In this static challenge I used various tools I have learned through this module.
+Also, I created my own icons and background image, from start to end, in illustrator.
-I have had an easier time with css on past projects than I did with this one.
-I learned a lot about flexbox in my pairings.
+I have had an easier time in other projects with CSS, but this one was a bit more challenging.